gbif/hp-bison/_posts/2024-08-14-MARINe_published.md

 We are excited to share that the newest dataset from “MARINe” ([Multi-Agency Rocky Intertidal Network](https://marine.ucsc.edu/overview/)) has been published!
 This new dataset, titled, "MARINe/PISCO: Intertidal: MARINe Coastal Biodiversity Surveys: Swath Surveys Summarized", includes over 11,000 occurrences of Echinoderms, Molluscs, and Arthropods along the Pacific Coast of North America.

 ##### Special Sauce
 This particular dataset is extra tasty because it is partly a product of the "[Marine Biodiversity Data Mobilization Workshop 2024](https://obis.org/2024/06/28/biodiv-mob-workshop-2024/)", an annual workshop to facilitate mobilization of data to OBIS and GBIF.
-GBIF-US and OBIS-USA have co-organized and co-lead this workshop for the past three years, and we're always stoked to see a dataset cross the finish line!
+GBIF-US and OBIS-USA have co-organized and co-led this workshop for the past three years, and we're always stoked to see a dataset cross the finish line!

 But there's more!
 This data came to fruition through the support of the [Central & Northern California Ocean Observing System (CeNCOOS)](https://www.cencoos.org/), the [U.S. Integrated Ocean Observing System (IOOS)](https://ioos.noaa.gov/), and the [U.S. Marine Biodiversity Observation Network (MBON)](https://marinebon.org/us-mbon/).
-[How do these orgs relate to the project: https://marine.ucsc.edu/index.html?]

 ##### What is MARINe?